hyzhak/collaborative-slam-exporation-for-robots/memory-bank/activeContext.md

 ## Next Steps

-- Refactor app/tasks.py so each Celery task emits its own Redis Stream event.
-- Move orchestrator logic into Celery (e.g. using Canvas) for saga orchestration.
+- Move orchestrator logic into Celery using Canvas primitives for saga orchestration (not yet implemented).
 - For each item, follow TDD:
   1. Write integration tests.
   2. Run tests (should fail).